 Talk of Sprint's upcoming LTE network has been on the rise over the last several weeks, with Dan Hesse himself announcing the first four cities (Atlanta, Dallas, Houston, and San Antonio) to gain the ultra-fast network, and Kansas and Baltimore being added to the list shortly after.

 We're now hearing word that the San Francisco Bay Area is likely to gain Sprint LTE before the end of 2012, with construction of the network already underway.
 Read More

 If you're a citizen of San Francisco and own an LTE capable phone on AT&T's network, you're in luck.
 It appears that the carrier's new 4G LTE network is now live in SF.
 While it hasn't been officially announced, it seems to be going strong.
 If you're in the area, fire up your device and prepare to have your hair blown back.

 Interestingly enough, New York City started seeing some high-speed love at the end of last week, but it has only been live in certain parts of the city.
 Read More

 If the imminent announcement of ICS and the Galaxy Nexus isn't enough to sizzle your circuits, here's another little tidbit coming down from Mountain View.
 The date and location for Google I/O 2012 has been set in stone.
 1 million or more developers, as well as journalists and lucky Google enthusiasts, will converge on Moscone Center West in San Francisco on April 24 and 25.

 I/O has become a Mecca of sorts for tech fans, where gifts of tech from the not-too-distant future are bestowed on all, such as last year's special version of the Galaxy Tab 10.1.
-As such, a ticket to get in the door is a hard thing to come by, and Google usually gets pretty creative with giving them away, holding developer contests and the like.
 Read More